ibm-cloud-docs/cloud-logs/alerts/alerts-config.md

-## Step 6.
-Set a schedule and what log content to include
+## Set a schedule and what log content to include
 {: #alerts-config-6}
 {: step}